 - Crayons, markers, watercolors, or other coloring supplies

-As part of our “free forever” collection, you can download the full kids voting kit (updated to include a page of mini ballots that’s perfect for classrooms!).
+As part of our “free forever” collection, you can download the free printable kids’ ballots and election kit (updated to include a page of six mini ballots that’s perfect for classrooms or multiple votes!).

-Our ballots have been designed to allow for easy and quick candidate/issue fill-in, if desired.
-Type in voting options to have them populate across all ballots on a page.
+Our ballots have been designed to allow for easy and quick candidate/issue fill-in if desired.
+Type in the voting options to have them populate across all ballots on a page.

 Choose the pages you’d like to print (we recommend choosing a “borderless printing” option or choosing to print at 100%).